-SET-IT no longer supports Microsoft Visio 2010 - you must have 2013 or later.
+SET-IT no longer supports Microsoft Visio 2010 - you must have 2013 or later and the version of Visio needs to match the version of the other Office products on your PC.

 You can select/copy any of the ARC-IT service packages to use as starting points for your project.
 You can customize the physical object elements and flows descriptions.
 You can also generate outputs in the form of diagrams or tables that can be used in tools such as Microsoft Word or Excel.